h2zero/NimBLE-Arduino/docs/BREAKING_API_CHANGES.md

 Would create a descriptor with the UUID 0xABCD, publicly readable but only writable if paired/bonded (encrypted) and has a max value length of 25 bytes.
 <br/>

-For the 0x2904 and 0x2902 descriptor, there is a special class that is created when you call `createDescriptor("2904")`or `createDescriptor("2902")`.
+For the 0x2904, there is a special class that is created when you call `createDescriptor("2904").

-The pointer returned is of the base class `NimBLEDescriptor` but the call will create the derived class of `NimBLE2904` or `NimBLE2902` so you must cast the returned pointer to
+The pointer returned is of the base class `NimBLEDescriptor` but the call will create the derived class of `NimBLE2904` so you must cast the returned pointer to
-`NimBLE2904` or `NimBLE2902` to access the specific class methods.
+`NimBLE2904` to access the specific class methods.

 ##### Example
 ```
 p2904 = (NimBLE2904*)pCharacteristic->createDescriptor("2904");
-p2902 = (NimBLE2902*)pCharacteristic->createDescriptor("2902");
 ```
 <br/>